 Ingredients For Seafood Chowder Recipe

-Mixed seafood: A combination of shrimp, clams, and fish that adds a variety of textures and flavors to the chowder.
+Mixed seafood: A combination of shrimp, clams, and fish that gives the chowder its rich seafood flavor.

-Diced potatoes: These provide a hearty base and help to thicken the chowder.
+Diced potatoes: These add heartiness and help thicken the chowder.

-Diced onions: Adds a sweet and savory depth to the soup.
+Diced onions: Onions bring a mild sweetness and depth to the soup.

-Butter: Used to sauté the onions and add a rich flavor.
+Butter: Used to cook the onions and add a smooth, buttery flavor.

-Black pepper: Adds a touch of heat and depth to the chowder.
+Black pepper: Adds a little bit of spice and warmth.

 Technique Tip for This Chowder